-We have learned by experience that intermittent food insecurity is the result of varying degrees of poverty experienced by our clients.
+We have learned from experience our clients go through intermittent food insecurity as a result of varying degrees of poverty.

-Some families simply cannot apportion enough of their incomes to provide adequate, nutritional food for their children.
-Many families use most of their income for rental payments to keep a roof over their family’s heads, leaving very little left with which to buy food.
-Some parents feel overwhelmed by their many problems and simply lack the energy or creativity to solve the problem of food security for their families.
+Some families simply cannot apportion enough of their income to provide adequate, nutritional food for their children.
+Many families use most of their income for rental payments to keep a roof over their family’s heads, leaving little left to buy food.
+Some parents feel overwhelmed by their struggles and simply lack the energy or creativity to solve the problem of food insecurity for their families.

 How The Basic Shelf Program Works

-The Basic Shelf program is a series of workshops over 8-12 weeks.
+The Basic Shelf Program is a 12-week series of workshops.
 With a small group of attendees, participants are taught how to cook and shop for food on a limited budget.
-The program is based on the strategy of keeping a 'basic shelf' of ingredients full in your home, with which you learn how to create a variety of meals that are nutrious and affordable.
-Whenever you've used an item from your basic shelf, you know to replenish it at your next round of groceries.
+The program is based on the strategy of keeping a 'basic shelf' of ingredients in your home.
+Throughout the program, attendees learn how to create a variety of meals that are nutritious and affordable.
+Whenever an item is used, or runs out from the basic shelf, attendees will know to replenish it at the next grocery shop trip.

 - A facilitator leads the program, ensuring each workshop is educational and informative.

 - A ‘basic shelf’ food hamper is provided that contains basic cooking ingredients, most of which can be kept for a long time without refrigeration.
-(One ‘basic shelf’ costs approximately $300.00).
+One ‘basic shelf’ costs approximately $300.

 To participate in the Basic Shelf Program